 On our way back from Louisiana, we stopped for a little while in Natchez, and had lunch at the Carriage House restaurant at Stanton Hall (Stanton Hall is a huge antebellum home).
-This picture below is of just the building with the restaurant:

 They were really busy because Natchez is having their Spring Pilgrimage right now, but we didn’t have to wait long to be seated.